deepshisharma/check-bots/README.md

 # Check Bots

 A collection of bots that can be connected to [Check API](https://github.com/meedan/check-api).
 They are implemented as AWS Lambda functions.
+These bots also works on other social messaging platforms.

 ## Bots